Regional Homogeneity: Towards Learning Transferable Universal Adversarial Perturbations Against Defenses: Related Work

 \section{Related Work}

-\paragraph{Black-box attack.}~In black-box setting, attackers cannot access the target model.
+\paragraph{Transfer-based attacks.}~Practically, attackers cannot easily access the internal information of target models (including its architecture, parameters and outputs).
 A typical solution is to generate adversarial examples with strong transferability.
 Szegedy~\etal~\cite{szegedy2013intriguing} first discuss the transferability of adversarial examples that the same input can successfully attack different models.
-Taking advantage of transferability, Papernot~\etal~\cite{papernot2016transferability,papernot2017practical} examine constructing a substitute model to attack a black-box target model.
-Liu~\etal~\cite{liu2016delving} extend the black-box attack method to a large scale and successfully attack an online image classification system clarifai.com.
-Based on one of the most well-known attack methods, Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining}, its iteration-based version (I-FGSM)~\cite{kurakin2016adversarial}, Dong~\etal~\cite{dong2017boosting}, Zhou~\etal~\cite{Zhou_2018_ECCV}, Xie~\etal~\cite{xie2018improving} and Li~\etal~\cite{li2018learning} improve the transferability by adopting momentum term, smoothing perturbation, input transformation, and model augmentation, respectively. \cite{baluja2017adversarial, poursaeed2017generative, xiao2018generating} also suggest to train generative models for creating adversarial examples.
+Liu~\etal~\cite{liu2016delving} then develop a stronger attack to successfully circumvent an online image classification system with ensemble attacks, which is later analysed by~\cite{liu2019deep}.
+Based on one of the most well-known attack methods, Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} and its iteration-based version (I-FGSM)~\cite{kurakin2016adversarial}, many follow-ups are then proposed to further improve the transferability by adopting momentum term~\cite{dong2017boosting}, smoothing perturbation~\cite{Zhou_2018_ECCV}, constructing diverse inputs~\cite{xie2018improving}, augmenting ghost models~\cite{li2018learning} and smoothing gradient~\cite{dong2019evading}, respectively.
+Recent works \cite{baluja2017adversarial,mao2020gap++,naseer2019cross,poursaeed2019fine,poursaeed2017generative,xiao2018generating} also suggest to train generative models for creating adversarial examples.
+Besides transfer-based attacks, query-based~\cite{bhagoji2018practical,chen2017zoo,brendel2017decision,guo2018low,yang2020patchattack} attacks are also very popular black-box attack settings.

-Besides transfer-based attacks, query-based~\cite{bhagoji2018practical,chen2017zoo} and decision-based~\cite{brendel2017decision,guo2018low} attacks are also in the field of black-box attack.
-However, these families of methods need to access model outputs and query the target models for a large number of times.
-For example, Guo~\etal~\cite{guo2018low} limit the search space to a low-frequency domain and fool the Google Cloud Vision platform with an unprecedented 1000 model queries.